 In this video, I explain the important role probiotics play in our digestion and energy levels.
 I talk about what probiotics are, how they boost energy levels, and how you can add them to your daily routine.

-What are probiotics and their health benefits
+What probiotics are and their health benefits

 Probiotics are the good guys in our gut that help us digest our food properly.
 They live in the digestive tract and have several roles: